-A.7.4 Each message shall have the Integrity Code Algorithm Code field set to a value set out in Table 4 to indicate the length of the Integrity Code field, and the algorithm by which it is calculated.
+A.7.4 Each message shall have the Integrity Code Algorithm Code field set to a value shown in Table 4 to indicate the length of the Integrity Code field, and the algorithm by which it is calculated.

-Table 4: Integrity Code Algorithm Code Value --
+Table 4: Integrity Code Algorithm Code Values

 Code Integrity Code Algorithm Integrity Code Length 1 CRC-32.
-(Refer to A.8.3) 4 bytes
+(See A.8.3) 4 bytes

-- A.7.5 Each message shall have the Message Sequence Number field set to a number in the range 1 to 65535 inclusive: - a.
-Each Client Device Message shall be assigned sequential and incrementing numbers by the Client Device, with the value 1 being used after the value 65535; and - b.
-Each Server Device Message shall have the Message Sequence Number of the Client Device Message that it is in-reply to.
+- A.7.5 Each message shall have the Message Sequence Number field set to a number in the range 1 to 65535 inclusive: - a. each client device message shall be assigned sequential and incrementing numbers by the client device, with the value 1 being used after the value 65535; and - b. each server device message shall have the message sequence number of the client device message that it is in reply to.

-Note: Client Device Messages are never retransmitted, and thus every Client Device message will have a unique Message Sequence Number (notwithstanding the wraparound of this sequence).
+Note: Client device messages are never retransmitted, and thus every client device message will have a unique message sequence number (notwithstanding the wraparound of this sequence).

-The Server Device's echoing of the Message Sequence Number field allows the Client Device Message and the Server Device Message to be correlated.
+The server device's echoing of the Message Sequence Number field allows the client device message and the server device message to be correlated.

-A.7.6 Each Client Device Message shall have the Status Flags field set in accordance with the values set out in Table 5.
+A.7.6 Each client device message shall have the Status Flags field set in accordance with the values shown in Table 5.

-Bit Mask Status Flag Values 0x01 Server Device authenticated Refer to A.10.
-Values: 0 - not authenticated 1 - authenticated 0x02 Ready to receive Generate Data Record command Refer to A.14.
-Values: 0 - not ready (or not authenticated) 1 - ready 0x04 Ready to receive Service Provider Function command Refer to A.15.
-Values: 0 - not ready (or not authenticated) 1 - ready
+Bit Mask Status Flag Values 0x01 Server device authenticated See A.10.
+Values: 0 = not authenticated 1 = authenticated 0x02 Ready to receive Generate Data Record command See A.14.
+Values: 0 = not ready (or not authenticated) 1 = ready 0x04 Ready to receive Service Provider Function command See A.15.
+Values: 0 = not ready (or not authenticated) 1 = ready